Project1: Threads

 When you do turn off interrupts, take care to do so for the least amount of code possible, or you can end up losing important things such as timer ticks or input events.
 Turning off interrupts also increases the interrupt handling latency, which can make a machine feel sluggish if taken too far.

-The synchronization primitives themselves in synch.c
+The synchronization primitives themselves in synch.c are implemented by

 disabling interrupts.
 You may need to increase the amount of code that runs with